 4. To the gravy, add mushrooms/onions and the liquid from the bowl and the patties.
 Heat for about 5 minutes until heated through.

 6. To serve: Spread out ½ cup mashed potatoes onto each plate.
 Place 1 meat patty on top of potatoes.
 Top with about ⅔ cup gravy.
 If serving with baked potatoes, once baked, open the potato and mash with a fork.
 Top the potato with 1 patty and gravy.
+It’s also delicious served on top of a slice of bread or just on a plate with no potatoes or bread.

 7. Any leftovers freeze great.
 Pack 1 patty and ⅔ cup gravy into individual plastic contains for the freezer.